About the garden

 Belvoir Castle is perched on top of a solitary hill surrounded by a Capability Brown landscape and spectacular views of Lincolnshire, Leicestershire and Nottinghamshire.
 Amid the 3000 acres of naturally designed landscape, Capability Brown left 26 acres of pleasure gardens for duchesses to leave their own mark.
 Elizabeth (5th Duchess) faithfully followed Brown’s plan, Violet (8th Duchess) hired Edwardian designer Harold Peto, while Frances (10th Duchess) was a remarkable plantswoman.
 Emma (11th Duchess) is responsible for today’s 10-year extensive restoration program, with more than 13 acres of woodlands being cleared and replanted with rare trees and shrubs, including magnolias, rhododendrons, camellias, azaleas, Enkianthus, and Styrax to name a few.

-It is undoubtedly the topography at Belvoir that makes these gardens unique, with views around every corner, punctuated with lakes, statues or champion trees.
+The topography at Belvoir undoubtedly makes these gardens unique, with views around every corner, punctuated with lakes, statues or champion trees.
 The gardens still have plenty of undisturbed areas for wildlife.